Implement third-party authentication

 Step 6

 Go to Login Configs -> Login Config, and under Custom Auth add a new Auth Provider.
-Give it an appropriate name, and set the Provider to the Auth provider you created in Step 4.
+Give it an appropriate name, and set the Provider to the Auth provider you created in the previous step.

 Last updated